Gum Disease – Understanding the Different Stages

 For life long healthy teeth and gums maintain a good oral hygiene routine daily and visit your dentist and dental hygienist regularly at least twice a year.

-To schedule an appointment today contact Century Stone Dental
+We offer many different services, including gum grafting, and gum reshaping.
+To schedule an appointment today contact Century Stone Dental.

 905-545-4833 or by email [email protected]